Fine or penalty notice when flashed by an automatic speed camera

 Traffic-related fines and penalty notices may be accompanied by a loss of points on the offender's driving licence.

-You can pay or dispute a fine or penalty notice online, and also take a position on the notice online.
+You can pay or dispute a fine or penalty notice online.
+You can also issue a position statement on the penalty notice online.

 Who is concerned